Sana Mir: Early life

+Domestic career

+In 2011, by winning the National Championship for the fourth time in a row, Sana Mir became the most successful captain of Pakistan at domestic level.

+In 2012, the ZTBL team won the first ever BB tournament and 7th National championship under her captaincy, making it five in a row.

+In 2013, the ZTBL team won the second BB tournament and 8th National championship under her captaincy.
+This made it six in a row.

 International career

 Captaincy

 On 4 May 2009, Mir was handed the Pakistan captaincy for the Women's World Twenty20.
 Mir retained the captaincy for the forthcoming 2010 ICC Women's Cricket Challenge in South Africa.

-2010

-At the 2010 Asian Games, Mir led the team to a gold medal.
+At the 2010 Asian Games, Mir led the team to a gold medal win against Bangladesh in the final.

-2011

-By Winning the National Championship for the fourth time in a row, Mir became the most successful captain of Pakistan at domestic level.
-Her team has yet to lose a game at domestic level in the past four years.

 Mir also led the Pakistan team to their first ever tournament win in both the T20 and ODI formats when they played in Sri Lanka in 2011.
 The teams in the quadrangular cup were Sri Lanka, Pakistan, Ireland, and the Netherlands.
 She was also awarded the Player of the Match title in the T20 quadrangular-cup final against the Netherlands.